 A. Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes If you, have answered yes/partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Gas If you have answered yes, please answer the 3 questions below: D. When we control heating system of C B. When was your central heating system or partial central heating system installed?
-6 years o years partial central heating system installed?
-C. Do you have a maintenance contract for
+Select OA (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

+If you have answered yes/partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air)

+If you have answered yes, please answer the 3 questions below:

+b.
+When was your central heating system or partial central heating system installed?

+c.
+Do you have a maintenance contract for the central heating system?